 1. Structured Business Plan

 A structured business plan acts as the foundation of your business, outlining the steps to make your concept a reality.
-This plan should provide a clear trajectory to gain market share and outpace potential competitors.
+This plan should provide a clear trajectory on how to enter the market successfully, or even which market to choose.
+The key is to be as specific as you can without limiting the scalability of the business before it even begins.

 2. Product/Service Description